gradle/gradle/subprojects/docs/src/docs/release/notes.md

 IDE support for executing tasks from included builds may not yet fully work depending on the IDE.
 Updates for IntelliJ IDEA and Eclipse Buildship are planned to support this fully.
-Today, in IntelliJ IDEA, you can create a [Gradle run configuration](https://www.jetbrains.com/help/idea/create-run-debug-configuration-gradle-tasks.html) to execute a task directly (like you would on the command-line).
+Today, in IntelliJ IDEA, you can create a [Gradle run configuration](https://www.jetbrains.com/help/idea/create-run-debug-configuration-gradle-tasks.html) to execute a task directly (like you would on the command line).

 ### Desired cycles between builds are now fully supported